Sami Whitcomb: Personal life

 Whitcomb is the daughter of Jan and Sander, and has an older brother, Jason.
 Her great uncle, Roy Schmidt, played in the NFL with the Falcons, Packers and Redskins in the 1960s and 1970s.

-Whitcomb married her long-time partner Kate in the U.S. in 2017.
-The couple then had their marriage recognised in Australia when same-sex marriage laws changed.
-The couple had their first child in November 2020.
+Whitcomb is married to former Willetton Tigers SBL player, Kate Malpass.
+Malpass is a physiotherapist and physical education teacher.
+The couple married in the U.S. in 2017 and then had their marriage recognised in Australia when same-sex marriage laws changed.
+They had their first child in November 2020.